-With this in mind, campus safety and security at the Old Dominion University is a shared responsibility.
+Campus safety and security at VHS is a shared responsibility.
 The best protection against campus crime is to be aware, informed, alert and report.
-The vast majority of our students, faculty, staff and visitors do not experience crime at any of ODU campuses.
-However, despite our best efforts, crimes may occur.
+The vast majority of our students, faculty, staff and visitors do not experience crime at the VHS campus; however, despite our best efforts, crimes may occur.